whitneyburton/portfolios/students/1611-front/hugh-morrison/20170606-hugh-morrison-m4.markdown

 * [GitHub URL](https://github.com/hmorri32/byo-backend)

 * BYO backend was a spicy little number.
-I stole heaps of shark data from a non profit and created my own shark related backend with super CRUD capabilities.
+I created my own shark related backend with super CRUD capabilities.
 * This API was built using node/express/postgres/and knex.
 * This was a super challenging project.
 Writing all the yung routes and creating an ultra robust testing suite was not only time consuming but also quite educational.